beasrodrigues24/SO/README.md

 # SO

-Exercises from Operative Systems class in Minho University
+Exercises and test resolutions from Operative Systems class in Minho University